Contents

 - Your Guide for One Day in Pisa, Italy

-Venice Sightseeing Passes Comparion Breakdown
+Venice Sightseeing Passes Comparison Breakdown

-Venice Museum Pass | MUVE Friend Pass | Venice Unica Pass | |
+Venice Museum Pass | MUVE Friend Pass | Venice Unica Pass | The Venice Pass | Venice Discovery Pass | San Marco City Pass | |

-Validity | One-time only visits to the participating museums within 6 months of activation | Unlimited visits to the participating museums for 12 months after activiation | 24 months from the date of purchase unless the product has a specific expiration date |
+Validity | One-time only visits to the participating museums within 6 months of activation. | Unlimited visits to the participating museums for 12 months after activation. | 24 months from the date of purchase unless the product has a specific expiration date. | Your pass is active for each excursion specifically on the date you scheduled at the time of booking. | Your pass is active for each excursion specifically on the date you scheduled at the time of booking. | 2 years from the date of activation; however, you must enter the Doge's Palace on your scheduled booking date and time. |

-Does it include the Musei Civici di Venezia? | Yes | Yes | Yes |
+Does it include the Musei Civici di Venezia? | Yes | Yes | Yes | No | No | Only the St. Mark's Museums |

-Does it include tickets for the Vaporetto? | No | No | Yes, as an add-on purchase |
+Does it include tickets for the Vaporetto? | No | No | Yes, as an add-on purchase | No | Yes | No |

-Does it include discounts for other museums, restaurants, and businesses around Venice? | No | No | Yes |
+Does it include discounts for other museums, restaurants, and businesses around Venice? | No | No | Yes | Yes | No | No |

-Where can I purchase this pass? | Buy Now | Buy Now | Buy Now |
+Where can I purchase this pass? | Buy Now | Buy Now | Buy Now | Buy Now | Buy Now | Buy Now |

 Which is the best Venice city pass to buy for my trip?

-The Overall Best Venice City Pass: After reviewing all of the information, and after very happily using the full Venice Museum Pass myself, the Venice Unica Pass is the best Venezia city pass overall, for both visitors and frequent visitors like myself.
-It offers everything the Venice Museum Pass offers–and more.
+After reviewing all of the information, and after very happily using the full Venice Museum Pass myself, the Venice Unica Pass is the best Venezia city pass overall, for both visitors and frequent visitors like myself.

 However, what really sells me on the pass is that cardholders receive additional discounts from participating museums and restaurants.

-The Best Venice Attractions Pass To Use Multiple Times: If you live near Venice or are planning to spend a lot of time in the city over the course of a year and want the flexibility to visit the Musei Civici di Venezia museums over and over again, then you need the MUVE Friend Card.
+If you live near Venice or are planning to spend a lot of time in the city over the course of a year and want the flexibility to visit the Musei Civici di Venezia museums over and over again, then you need the MUVE Friend Card.

 Since there are no restrictions on how often you can visit any of the participating museums, you can take your time working through different museums and go back to others that you want to explore further.
-Or, if family and friends are coming to visit and you know they’ll want to head into these museums, then the MUVE Friend Card makes the most sense.

-The Case For A Venice Museum Pass: However, as I said, I’m a very happy Venice Museum Pass user!
 When I first moved to the Veneto region, we didn’t know that there were different options for passes–we only saw the Venice Museum Pass available when we purchased individual tickets to visit Palazzo Ducale.

 If you’re only going to be in Venice for a short time, so you don’t need the flexibility of multiple admission but want as many options as possible, this is the pass for you.

-- Although admission is included for four of the major museums in Piazza San Marco, entry into the Torre dell’Orologio and to climb up the San Marco Campanile are not included in any of these passes.
+- Although admission is included for four of the major museums in Piazza San Marco, entry into the Torre dell’Orologio and climbing up the San Marco Campanile are not included in any of these Venice passes.

 - If you want to explore the Doge’s Palace further with a Secret Itineraries tour, you’re going to need to purchase the experience separately from your ticket to Palazzo Ducale.